digital-swing/ripple/README.md

 }
 ```

+This can also prevent a [Flash Of Unstyled Content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) that happens in rare cases.

 ## Limitations

-- You can't have a css background on element with `textClip: true` option.If you need a background on these element, it should be on a wrapping element.
+- You can't have a css background on element with `textClip: true` option.
+If you need a background on these element, it should be setup on a wrapping element instead.

 ## Known Issues

-The background text clip doesn't work in chrome if the element has a transform translate.
+- The background text clip doesn't work in chrome if the element has a transform translate set.

 [See this post on StackOverflow](https://stackoverflow.com/questions/55725461/webkit-background-clip-text-on-an-element-with-transition-is-not-working-after).

 ## Changelog

-Please see CHANGELOG for more information what has changed recently.
+Please [see the CHANGELOG](https://github.com/digital-swing/ripple/blob/main/CHANGELOG.md) for more information about what has changed recently.

 ## Testing